Election Day is Tuesday, but you may have some questions before you head to the polls.

 If there are issues at the poll, who do I call?

-If you experience an issue while in the voting booth, you should press the “help” button on the eSlate machine or notify the election staff.
-People can also reach out to the Election Help Line at (713) 755-6965 or the Elections Department at (713) 755-5792 with other questions or concerns.
+If you experience an issue while in the voting booth, you should press the “help” button on the voting machine or notify the election staff.
+We’ve put together a full list of what you should do here.